qwestduck/opencl-hello/README.md

-# Hello world in OpenCL using Nvidia hardware on Debian 10
+# OpenCL Hello world using Nvidia hardware on Debian 10

 ## Setup development environment in Debian 10
 To build OpenCL applications, you will need the following: